 - Swim molds.
 These molds prevent water from getting into the ears with custom-made earplugs.

 - Hearing aid fitting and follow-up.
-Our audiologists and ENT physicians work with you to determine the best hearing aid for your needs, and then ensure it fits and works correctly.
-We’ll stay in touch with you to make sure you know how to use your hearing aid and that it’s improving your hearing capacity in your everyday life.
+Our audiologists work with you to determine the best hearing aids for your needs, and then ensure it fits and works correctly.
+Once fit, we will continue to follow up with you to ensure your hearing aids continue to improve your quality of life.

 - Ototoxicity monitoring.
 Certain medications can potentially damage your hearing.
 We offer monitoring to assess if and how your hearing may be affected so your physician can adjust your medications if needed.

 - Rotary chair platform.
-A non-invasive, painless test that assess the function of the balance system.
+A non-invasive, painless test that assesses the function of the balance system.
 Goggles are used to monitor eye movements in response to movements of the chair

-- VEMP.
+- Vestibular evoked myogenic potentials (VEMP).
 A measurement of the vestibular system in response to sound.
 It is a non-invasive, painless procedure.

 - Videonystagmography (VNG).
 A non-invasive, painless test that assesses vestibular (balance) functioning.
 Goggles are used to monitor eye movements in response to different stimulus conditions.

 Our staff includes state licensed, nationally certified audiologists who use a team approach, working together with our otolaryngologists (ear, nose and throat doctors) and primary care physicians.

 We accept referrals from ENT doctors, primary care and specialty care physicians, other audiologists and self-referred patients.